FREE SHIPPING OVER $125

 What kind of socket are you working with today?
 Is it a chrome socket or an impact socket?
 Both socket types have their own set of advantages and specific use cases that will help you to get the job done right.
 What distinguishes impact sockets vs. chrome sockets and how do you choose the right socket for the job?

 Our professional set of impact sockets are forged from industrial-grade Chromium Molybdenum (Cr-Mo) steel for strength and shatter-resistance, making the tool capable of handling great torque as well as extreme shocks and vibrations delivered by impact guns.
 Cr-Mo is actually more malleable than Cr-V (chrome) sockets which helps contribute to their shatter-resistance.
-Because of this malleability, impact sockets typically aren’t chrome plated as the plating would likely flake off over time; additionally, the characteristic matte black oxide look of impact sockets helps distinguish them from their Cr-V cousins so you don’t accidentally use the wrong socket on an impact wrench.
+Because of this malleability, impact sockets typically aren’t chrome plated as the plating would likely flake off over time; additionally, the characteristic matte black oxide look of impact sockets helps distinguish them from their Cr-V cousins so you don’t accidentally use chrome sockets on impact wrenches.
 Impact sockets have the advantage of withstanding higher torque, with the tradeoff of being a bit thicker so they can withstand a lifetime of heavy use.

 Our chrome sockets are forged from Chromium Vanadium (Cr-V) steel and the heat treatment process is calibrated to give them very high hardness.
 The hardened material allows chrome sockets to be designed with very thin walls, which makes them perfect to use in narrow spaces when applying hand torque, making your job easier.
 The high hardness plus the chrome plating result in very durable and rust-resistant sockets that, with proper care, will stay looking in great condition for generations.

 Our Chrome sockets are engineered to work with ratcheting socket wrenches (simply known as “ratchets”) and other hand tools.
-Though they can’t be used with impact tools, they make a great complement to your impact socket set given that they are made with thinner walls and can get into tighter spaces more easily.
+Though you can't use chrome sockets on impact tools, they make a great complement to your impact socket set given that they are made with thinner walls and can get into tighter spaces more easily.

 The impact socket design is different from regular chrome sockets because they are specially built for use on impact wrenches.
 All of our 6-point chrome and impact sockets feature an off-corner loading design that puts the force on the flats of the fasteners rather than the corners, reducing the chances of rounding fastener heads with your impact tool.
 Our sockets come in both short and deep in Metric and SAE sizes.